Ivareh/ivareh/README.md

-# Personal website for Ivar Haugland
+# My name is Ivar